SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Cassandra_cluster_backup_restore/Backup_Restore_Cassandra_Cluster.md

 ## Configuring the firewall and generating SSH keys

-We will set up the backup configuration on one of the nodes in the cluster, establishing a connection from this node to the remaining nodes during backup execution.
-Hence, it is crucial that all nodes within the cluster can communicate through the SSH port (default port 22).
-The following steps provide details on how to enable SSH access.
+The backup is configured on one of the nodes in the cluster.
+That node will then connect to the other nodes when a backup is performed.
+Therefore, it is crucial that all nodes within the cluster can communicate through the SSH port (default port 22).

+See below for detailed instructions on how to enable SSH access.

 > [!IMPORTANT]
-> This documentation assumes that you have activated the firewall, and port 22 has been opened following our recommendation in [Installing Cassandra on a Linux machine](xref:Installing_Cassandra).
-If the firewall is currently disabled, please refer to section 2 of the aforementioned documentation first and ensure that the firewall permits traffic on ports 7000, 7001, and 9042 before proceeding with the backup configuration.
+> This documentation assumes that you have activated the firewall, and that port 22 has been opened following the recommendation found in [Installing Cassandra on a Linux machine](xref:Installing_Cassandra).
+If the firewall is disabled, please refer to step 2 of [Installing Cassandra on a Linux machine](xref:Installing_Cassandra) first, and ensure that the firewall permits traffic on ports 7000, 7001 and 9042 before proceeding with the backup configuration.

 1. Configure each node to allow access to port 22 from each node in the cluster.